DrC0okie/HEIG_CLD_Labo5/README.md

           value: "http://api-svc:8081" # Internal URL of the API service within the cluster
 ````

 > Use only 1 instance for the Redis-Server.
 Why?

-If multiple instances wants to write in multiple databases, we need to set a synchronization to be sure that all the data written in any of the database are available to be read.
-But we don't want to manage database synchronization.
-For a so small application it would be overkill.
+If multiple instances want to write to multiple databases, we need to establish synchronization to ensure that all the data written to any of the databases is available for reading.
+However, we do not want to handle database synchronization ourselves.
+For such a small application, it would be excessive.

-One the configuration files created, we only have to deploy them using `kubectl apply` command, and see if they are available :
+Once the configuration files are created, you simply need to deploy them using the `kubectl apply` command and then verify their availability :

 ![](figures/Deployments.png)

 > Verify that the application is still working and the Replica Sets are in place.

-redis deployment description:
+"redis-deployment" description :

 ![](figures/Description_redis-deployment.png)

-api deployment description:
+"api-deployment" description :

 ![](figures/Description_api-deployment.png)

-frontend deployment description (note that we have taken this screenshot after adding a frontend instance):
+"frontend-deployment" description (note that we have taken this screenshot after adding a frontend instance) :

 ![](figures/Description_frontend-deployment.png)

-All resources (note that we have taken this screenshot 4 days after the effective deployment on GKE):
+All resources (note that we have taken this screenshot 4 days after the effective deployment on GKE) :

 ![](figures/task3_get_all.png)